 The Impact of the Coverage Gap in States not Expanding Medicaid by Race and Ethnicity

-In states that do not expand Medicaid, nearly five million poor uninsured adults will fall into a “coverage gap.”
-These individuals would have been eligible for Medicaid if their state had chosen to expand coverage.
-In the absence of the expansion, they remain ineligible for Medicaid and do not earn enough to qualify for premium tax credits to purchase Marketplace coverage, which begin at 100% FPL (Figure 2).
-Most of these individuals have very limited coverage options and are likely to remain uninsured.
+In states that have not expanded Medicaid, 3.7 million poor uninsured adults fall into a “coverage gap,” and will likely remain uninsured.
+These individuals would have been eligible under the Medicaid expansion.
+However, in the absence of the expansion, they remain ineligible for Medicaid and do not earn enough to qualify for premium tax credits to purchase Marketplace coverage, which begin at 100% FPL (Figure 2).
+Most of these individuals are likely to remain uninsured.

 Adults of color are more likely to be uninsured than Whites.
 Overall, more than one-quarter of adults of color are uninsured compared to 14% of Whites.
 Hispanic adults are at the highest risk of lacking coverage, with more than one in three (34%) uninsured, while more than one in five (22%) Black adults are uninsured (Figure 3).

 The ACA Medicaid expansion offers a new pathway to increase health coverage among people of color.
 Overall, more than four in ten (41%) uninsured adults of color would be eligible for Medicaid (based on income, immigration status, and age) if all states adopted the Medicaid expansion, comparable to the share of White uninsured adults who would be eligible.
 If all states expanded Medicaid, nearly six in ten (57%) uninsured Black adults would be eligible, but only about a third (34%) of uninsured Hispanic adults, reflecting the fact that a greater share would not qualify based on their immigration status (Figure 4).